 The primary mission of the Forest Service Aviation is to support the ground firefighter through a variety of means including safe delivery of smokejumpers, rappellers, air attack, firefighter and cargo transport, surveillance, aerial reconnaissance and fire intelligence gathering, and aerial delivery of fire retardant and water.

-The use of aviation is also an integral part of the National Fire Plan, developed after a landmark wildfire season in 2000.
+The use of aviation is also an integral part of the National Fire Plan.
 This plan further instills the integral part aviation plays in the fight against wild fires especially those which are ignited in remote, difficult to access regions.

 Because of the role aviation plays in combating forest fires, there are an integral number of jobs related to the use of aviation in forest firefighting.
 This includes pilots, technicians and of course the firefighters involved in aviation combat such as smoke jumpers and helirappellers.

 Jobs involved in aviation and firefighting are fairly specialized and require a more extensive and experienced background.
 Positions such as pilots and helicopter mechanics are occupations that take years of training and study to achieve.
 Many of the US Forest Service pilot positions are contract positions and are only for pilots with years of experience.
 Pilots and mechanical engineers who are interested in applying for a position are encouraged to apply at the local level in Regional Offices.
 The positions are listed as competitive and are historically only given to those with a great deal of experience and skill.
 Training involves flight tests and safety seminars.
 Fire and Aviation Management considers safety and safe flying practices one of the most important aspects of flying and safety measures are taken extremely seriously because of the nature of the work.
 Background checks and work experience are taken equally as seriously and Fire and Aviation Management take great pains to ensure that their pilots are capable enough to handle the uniqueness of the work.